 . . .
 When I am teaching him things like, I don’t know chopping veg or whatever it might be, I don’t know that my way is the right way for him, so it would be nice if we had you know somebody to come in and say right this is the right way to do it for [child’s name] . . .
 (Parent of a 13-year old)

 What is habilitation and who is responsible for providing training?
 Evidence from the 12 service providers highlighted that budget cuts in recent years have impacted negatively on many services and are expected to have further impacts.
 Furthermore, there is a lack of clarity of exactly what habilitation is: whether it is a form of education or a social service.
 This confusion of exactly what it is and who is responsible for delivering its components was considered to underpin the problems of responsibilities for funding and delivery.
 For example, definitional issues surrounding habilitation meant that job or department roles often overlapped and debates surrounding responsibility for the delivery of specific components became the focus rather than the well-being of the CYP.
-A habilitation worker described a meeting at which a head teacher and an LA were debating who should pay for lunchtime staff to look after a child at lunchtime when he started school:
+A habilitation worker described a meeting at which a head teacher and a LA were debating who should pay for lunchtime staff to look after a child at lunchtime when he started school:

 . . .
 As far as I know there are only two sources of money represented in this meeting; one is you and the other is you.
 So would you two just get out of the room right now, go and find somewhere where we can’t hear you rowing and when you’ve agreed who’s going to do it will you come back to the meeting.
 Because right at the moment mum is worried to death that nobody is going to look after him at lunchtime.
 So I don’t want to hear another argument about lunchtime supervision because you both agree he should have it.
 So will you two just go and decide who is going to pick up the bill and then we carry on? . . .
 (QTVI)